Always ad-free

 The Panama Canal's dependence on forests, a red phone, toucans, and US imperialism

-Community based management and biodiversity in Ukraine's Carpathian Mountains
+Community-based management and biodiversity in Ukraine's Carpathian Mountains

 Elephant talk, ivory poaching, the Maasai, and Waza (Pt.
 1).
 Wildlife as government cattle in Kenya, colonialism, and conservation (Pt.
 2).